samshull/tracable/README.md

 ## Tracable

-Long stack traces without interfering with existing objects and functions.
-Just show the stack trace for before the function was created.
+Show long stack traces without interfering with existing objects and functions.

+For a given function somethingThatMightError, show the node stack trace before somethingThatMightError is called.

 example:
 ```